eslint-functional/eslint-plugin-functional/README.md

 In addition to the immutability rules above, there are a few standard rules that needs to be enabled to achieve immutability.

+Each of these rules are enabled by default in the rulesets this plugin provides.

 ### [no-var](https://eslint.org/docs/rules/no-var)

 Without this rule, it is still possible to create `var` variables that are mutable.